-Control variables.
-We first estimate a variant of the regression model above without any controls X{ijs} , where s indicates a time that may not be equal to t.
+We first estimate the regression model above once without any controls X{ijs} , where s indicates a time that may not be equal to t.
 We then estimate a specification where X{ijs} is a vector of baseline controls (i.e., X{ijs} at time s = 0).
-We will use machine learning methods to select these control variables.
+We will use LASSO methods to select these control variables.
 Finally, we will run specifications where X{ijs} may include so-called "coloring variables" that shed light on mechanisms of impact, welfare effects, and the dosage of treatment.
 In the latter case, we will include interactions of treatment variables with coloring variables, the same manner in which we estimate heterogeneous treatment effects.
 These coloring variables are listed in section 8.

-Weighting.
 This regression can be weighted in multiple ways.
 We could either weight each household equally or weight each village arm identically.
-When examining household-level access We choose to weight each household equally because no household is obviously more informative than any other, especially when examining questions about the impact of insurance on households.
-When examining spillovers, we will weight villages equally.
+We choose to weight each household equally because no household is obviously more informative than any other, especially when examining questions about the impact of insurance on households.